botsarefuture/DatabaseManager/README.md

     MONGO_DBNAME = 'my_database'
 ```

-This `Config` class should either be located in your project or passed into the `DatabaseManager` to load your MongoDB settings.
-The `DatabaseManager` expects these two attributes:
+You can either include this class in your project or pass it to the `DatabaseManager` to load your MongoDB settings.
+The `DatabaseManager` expects two attributes:

-- `MONGO_URI`: MongoDB connection string.
+- **`MONGO_URI`:** The MongoDB connection string.
-- `MONGO_DBNAME`: Name of the database you want to connect to.
+- **`MONGO_DBNAME`:** The name of the database you wish to connect to.

 ### Environment Variables (Optional)

-Instead of hardcoding your configuration, you can also use environment variables to keep sensitive data secure.
-Update your `config.py` to read from environment variables:
+For enhanced security, you can utilize environment variables to manage sensitive data.
+Modify your `config.py` to read from environment variables like this:

 ```python
 import os